maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 \- Ethan Marcotte, [Responsive Web Design][RWD Book], p.9

-If you're interested in learning more definitely read the book, it's pretty good, and also checkout:
+Let's take a look at these three components one by one starting with flexible grids.

+Before we move on I want to also recommend the following resources:

 - [This Is Responsive][]
 - [Responsive Design][]

-Let's take a look at these three components one by one starting with flexible grids.

 ### Flexible Grids